jccuevas/cpp-docs.es-es/docs/mfc/reference/cmonikerfile-class.md

 ### <a name="remarks"></a>Comentarios

-Se puede llamar en secuencias no abiertos o cerrados ya.
+Se puede llamar a en secuencias no abiertas o ya cerradas.

 ##  <a name="cmonikerfile"></a>  CMonikerFile::CMonikerFile